- Study at Deakin

 |MLL301||International Litigation and Dispute Settlement- Jessup Moot|

 Note: Law electives are offered on a rotational basis.
 Not every unit is offered every year.

 |SHD301||Creating Sustainable Futures|

 The Alfred Deakin Scholarships in Law were introduced in 2001, which was the Centenary of Australia's Federation.
 Alfred Deakin, after whom the University is named, was Australia's second Prime Minister and our first Attorney General.
 A small number of these elite scholarships are awarded to high achieving students admitted to the Bachelor of Laws, as a single degree or law component when combined with another degree.
 Please refer to the following link for further information: http://www.deakin.edu.au/study-at-deakin/scholarships-and-awards/alfred-deakin-scholarships.

-Entry for school leavers will be based on their performance in the Victorian VCE or its equivalent -Prerequisites are units 3 and 4 a study score of at least 35 in English (ESL) or 30 in any other English; entry for non-school leavers will be based on ALSET results, GPA from Bachelor level or postgraduate studies from courses undertaken during or after 2003 and VTAC Personal Statement form.
+Entry for school leavers will be based on their performance in the Victorian VCE or its equivalent -Prerequisites are units 3 and 4 a study score of at least 35 in English (EAL) or 25 in any other English; entry for non-school leavers will be based on ALSET results, GPA from Bachelor level or postgraduate studies from courses undertaken during or after 2003.
 For information on the ALSET please visit http://www.deakin.edu.au/buslaw/law/students/alset.php

 Students who are currently enrolled in a Deakin University undergraduate course must lodge an application with the Course Selection Committee (Law) using an Application for Course Transfer available from the Faculty campus office.
 Students who have completed two thirds or more of their current course cannot apply for a course transfer - they must apply through VTAC.